 After college graduation, he lived in the DC area, and I lived in New York.
 After our breakup, I told him over the phone during our final goodbye that I was transgender, to which he said, “That doesn’t change anything for me.”
 I asked if we had still been dating, whether he would care.
 “I’m not sure.
 I can’t go back and put myself in the situation, but it doesn’t change how I think of you or our relationship,” he said.

-This man was intelligent, sexy, kind, caring, selfless, athletic, social, calm, sweet, sensitive, and the most beautiful person inside and out that I’ve experienced.
+This man is intelligent, sexy, kind, caring, selfless, athletic, social, calm, sweet, sensitive, and the most beautiful person inside and out that I’ve encountered.
 I fell in the love with his being, his soul, the person that he was, and I know he felt the same.
-He once told me, “You know me better than I know myself.
+The last time he saw me, he told me, “You know me better than I know myself.
 I know you’re the best possible person for me, but right now, we can’t be together.”
 We both needed to live our lives, travel, and experience highs and lows separate from one another.
 He’s so logical, that even during our breakup I couldn’t be mad at him.
 I wish, at times, that he cared enough to not let me go completely, but I am thankful for it now.
 I’ve learned to love myself, even at my loneliest.

 This type of guy exists, and I am so lucky to have met and experienced one of these rare “unicorns.”
 For a transgender woman, that blessing is few and far between.
 This is the man I look for when I consider any potential prospect.
 All trans women looking to date a cisgender man should look out for this type of gentleman.